gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 \lim_{n\to \infty} \left\Vert \mathrm{LLR} - \sum_{i=1}^n f_i \otimes g_i \right\Vert^2 = \lim_{n\to \infty} \mathbb E_{\mathsf {x,y} \sim R_\mathsf xR_\mathsf y}\left[ \left(\mathrm{LLR}(\mathsf {x, y}) - \sum_{i=1}^n f_i(\mathsf x) g_i(\mathsf y) \right)^2\right]  = 0
 $$

+>**Note:**
+>In words, this assumption says that the LLR function can be approached, in L2 sense, by the sum of a countable collection of product functions, with L2 defined w.r.t. the given reference distribution.
+This assumption is always true for the cases that both $\mathcal X$ and $\mathcal Y$ are discrete alphabets.
+For more general cases, the assumption of a countable basis in L2 sense is a commonly used assumption, which is not restrictive at all in most practical applications, and convenient for us to rule out some of the "unpleasant" distributions.